fenago/deep-learning-time-series-forecasting/chapter_16/Lab14.md

 - How to use the new understanding of the problem to consider different framings of the prediction problem, ways the data may be prepared, and modeling methods that may be used.

 Let' s get started.

+#### Lab Environment
+Notebooks are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+**Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
+Password for jupyterLab : `1234`

+All Notebooks are present in `work/deep-learning-time-series-forecasting` folder.

+You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab14_Load_and_Explore_Household_Energy_Usage_Data`

 #### Tutorial Overview
 This tutorial is divided into five parts; they are: